 - 4. Continuing Care Retirement Center pursuant to the regulations of §410 conforming to the following condition: - a.
 Any such use shall be located east of U.S. Route 1 and south of its intersection with I-95/295. - 5.
 Used automobile sales excluding auctions conforming to the following conditions: [Ord.
 2166-13, 12/3/13] - a.
-Minimum lot size: 5 acres - b.
-Minimum frontage on U.S. Route 1: 500 feet - c.
+Minimum lot size:

+b.
+Minimum frontage on U.S. Route 1:

+- c.
 The use shall require a building with a minimum gross floor area of 15,000 sf. - d.
 The building shall contain a showroom with a minimum display area for four passenger vehicles. - e.
 No service bay door shall face a zoning district that is predominantly used and occupied for residential purposes unless sound attenuation measures are installed to ensure that no sound greater than 50 decibels (dBA measurement) occurs at a point 150 feet distant or the property line, whichever is closer. - 6.
 Extended Stay Lodging Facilities conforming to the following conditions: [Ord.
 1567-99, 3/2/1999] - a.
 Accessory uses shall be permitted as follows: - (1) Exercise facilities. - (2) Business services, such as access to fax, copier, personalized voice mail, meeting rooms and computers and Internet access, etc. - (3) Limited recreation facilities, such as a swimming pool, jogging trails and child play areas. - b.
 Trip generation shall not exceed the peak hour rates of permitted uses of the zone. - c.
 Each unit of accommodation shall contain a minimum floor area of 325 square feet.
 Ceilings shall be a minimum of 8 feet in height. - d.
 All access to individual units shall be from interior hallways. - e.
 Bulk requirements:

-(1) Minimum lot size: 2 acres
+(1) Minimum lot size:

-(2) Minimum lot width/frontage: 200 feet
+(2) Minimum lot width/frontage:

-(3) Maximum FAR: .30
+(3) Maximum FAR:

-(4) Maximum building height: 3 stories and 45 feet
+(4) Maximum building height:

+3 stories and 45 feet

-- (5) Maximum impervious coverage: .60 - f.
-Off street parking shall be provided based on a minimum of 1 parking space for each guest unit, inclusive of units occupied by resident employees. - 7.
-All of other requirements not modified herein shall apply to all conditional uses. - E. Area, Yard, Height and Building Coverage.
-Except as otherwise modified, the following bulk standards shall apply to all lots: - 1.
-Principal building.
+(5) Maximum impervious coverage: .60 f.
+Off street parking shall be provided based on a minimum of for each guest unit, inclusive of units occupied by resident day care and adult medical day care, subject to the criteria of 9, 12/17/19] of §430.G.
+[Ord.

-F.
+All of other requirements not modified herein shall apply to all conditional uses.
+8.

+Area, Yard, Height and Building Coverage.
+Except as otherwise modified, the following E. bulk standards shall apply to all lots:

+Princi pal building.

 a.
 Minimum lot area: 40,000 sf

 b.
 Minimum lot frontage: 200 feet

 c.
 Minimum lot width: 200 feet

 d.
 Minimum lot depth: 175 feet

 e.
 Minimum front yard: 25 feet

 f.
 Minimum side yard: 25 feet

 g.
 Minimum rear yard: 60 feet

 h.
 Maximum floor area ratio.

 i.
 For lots less than 5 acres: .25

 ii.
 For lots 5 acres or larger: .30

 i.
 Maximum impervious surface ratio:

 i.
 For lots less than 5 acres: .70

 ii.
 For lots 5 acres or larger: .75

 j.
-Maximum building height: 35 feet
+Maximum building height: 35 fe

-2. Access sory building.
+Acces sory building.
 [Ord.
 1585-99, 9/7/99]

 a.
 No accessory building shall be permitted in the front yard.

 b.
-Minimum distance to side line: 20 feet
+Minimum distance to side line:

 c.
 Minimum distance to rear line: 20 feet

 d.
-Minimum distance to other building,

-separation area not used for parking or vehicular circulation: [Ord.
-1585-99, 9/7/1999] 25 feet
+Minimum distance to other building, separation area not used for parking or vehicular circulation [Ord.
+1585-99, 9/7/1999]: 25 fee

 e.
-Minimum distance to other building,

-separation area used for parking or vehicular circulation: 50 feet
+Minimum distance to other building, separation area used for parking or vehicular circulation: 50 feet

 f.
-Maximum height: 20 feet
+Maximum height: 20

 Additional Regulations.
-The following additional regulations shall apply to the HC district:
+The following additional regulations shall apply to the HC district: F.

-1 No nod site shall be built and ecoupied in advance of the construction and